ganaviprakash/SentinelX/README.md

-# DisasterAlert AI
+# SentinelX

-DisasterAlert AI is a real-time, responsive disaster awareness and alert platform.
+SentinelX is a real-time, responsive disaster awareness and alert platform.
 Built entirely as a frontend application, it simulates an AI-driven safety engine that analyses local risk scores, provides status alerts, and delivers actionable safety recommendations based on your location.

 Designed with a sleek, futuristic glassmorphism style, it serves as a top-tier hackathon-level demonstration of what modern web UI combined with smart mock data should look like.